Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Asymptotic Local Power Analysis

-Theorem \ref{theorem:Tlarge} highlights a fundamental trade-off between the rate at which slope differences vanish and the size of the alternative group.
-Its key implication is the rate
+\end{theorem} Theorem \ref{theorem:Tlarge} highlights a trade-off between the rate at which slope differences vanish and the size of the alternative group.
+The critical rate,

-which controls the transition between trivial and nontrivial power.
+marks the boundary between trivial and nontrivial power.
 If $\gamma$ grows faster than this rate, all three tests have trivial power.
 If it grows at or below this rate, they have power to detect the grouped alternative.

-It is worth emphasizing when the result in \eqref{eq:gammarate} reproduces earlier findings and when it yields genuinely new insights.
-If the fraction of alternative units remains bounded away from zero, $m_0 > 0$ (so that $M \asymp N$), the critical rate in \eqref{eq:gammarate} reduces to the classical order $O(\sqrt{T}N^{1/4})$, consistent with the local power behavior established by PY, SC, and BRS, providing a consistency check with existing results.
-The theorem further derives noncentrality parameters that differ from those in the original papers and clarify the distinct role of group-based heterogeneity in local power.

-Further novel implications arise when the alternative group is small relative to the dominant one, i.e., when $m_0=0$), the rate is slower than $O(\sqrt{T}N^{1/4})$; nevertheless, the tests remain informative as long as $M$ diverges with $N$, achieving nontrivial power even when only a small fraction of units (i.e., $M/N\to0$) display distinct slopes.
-This contrasts with the conventional intuition in the grouped-patterns literature, where heterogeneous slopes are typically assumed to affect a non-negligible share of the sample \citep[e.g.,][]{bonhomme2015grouped,su2016identifying,lu2017determining}.
-These results highlight the usefulness of slope homogeneity tests in empirical contexts where the presence of small, systematically different subgroups matters for inference and policy.
+Two cases deserve attention.
+If the fraction of alternative units remains bounded away from zero ($m_0 > 0$, so $M \asymp N$), the rate \eqref{eq:gammarate} reduces to the classical order $O(\sqrt{T}N^{1/4})$, consistent with the local power results of PY, SC, and BRS.
+When the alternative group is small ($m_0=0$), the rate is slower than $O(\sqrt{T}N^{1/4})$, yet the tests retain nontrivial power as long as $M$ diverges with $N$ — even as the fraction of units with distinct slopes vanishes.
+This contrasts with the prevailing assumption in the grouped-patterns literature, which requires heterogeneous slopes to affect a non-negligible share of the sample \citep[e.g.,][]{bonhomme2015grouped,su2016identifying,lu2017determining}.

 \paragraph{\textbf{On the noncentrality parameters.}} Theorem \ref{theorem:Tlarge} shows that all three tests share the same asymptotic detection boundary \eqref{eq:gammarate}.
 Their local power need not coincide, however, since the noncentrality parameters differ.
 A general comparison is intractable, as the parameters depend on both model and design in complex ways.
 We therefore consider the benchmark case of a single regressor, $K=1$, to build intuition.